d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 Scalars, vectors, matrices, and tensors of any order have some nice properties that often come in handy.
-For example, you might have noticed from the definition of an element-wise operation, any elementwise unary operation does not change the shape of its operand.
+For example, you might have noticed from the definition of an elementwise operation, any elementwise unary operation does not change the shape of its operand.
-Similarly, given any two tensors with the same shape, the result of any binary element-wise operation will be a tensor of that same shape.
+Similarly, given any two tensors with the same shape, the result of any binary elementwise operation will be a tensor of that same shape.
 The same holds for multiplication by a scalar.
 Using math notation, given any two tensors $X, Y \in \mathcal{R}^{m \times n}$,